borntofrappe/learning-d3/Seasonal Data/README.md

 The 20th of March is took as a frame of reference since it coincides with the release date of the Nintendo game Animal Crossing.
 This title has a unique impact on the searches for the particular word.

-## Visualizations

-- a line chart plotting the data on two axis

-- a radial chart considering the average and plotting the data above/below this defining line

-Tally up the values for the days of the week.
-Consider plotting two visualizations: before and after the week of the 20th of March.
-Consider using the 16th since this is a Monday.

 ## Inspiration

 - [Creating the Scientific American “Baby Spike” visual](https://www.visualcinnamon.com/2017/10/creating-baby-births-visual), an insightful article and visualization from [Nadieh Bremer](https://twitter.com/NadiehBremer).